 Christian Book Reviews, Resources,

-Book Lists, Recommended Books on Spirituality, Classic and Modern Books
+Book Lists, Recommended Books on Spirituality, Classic and Controversial Books

-" The man who does not read has no advantage over the person who does
+" The man who does not read has no advantage over the person who can

 not read." --- Mark Twain